mafait/Thinknowlogy/README.md

 	- drawing conclusions (more advanced than scientific solutions),
 	- making assumptions (with self-adjusting level of uncertainty),
 	- asking questions (about gaps in the knowledge),
-	- detecting conflicts in the knowledge;
+	- detecting conflicts in the knowledge,
- * Building semantics autonomously (no vocabularies):
 	- detecting some cases of semantic ambiguity;
  * Multilingualism, proving: Natural Laws of Intelligence are universal.